ton-blockchain/minter-contract/README.md

     2. Under this new organization, create a new public repository with the name `website`, you can follow the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 In our example you can see the repo [here](https://github.com/bitcoincash-example/website).

-    3. Upload your PNG image to this repository and enable GitHub Pages on it, you can follow the instructions [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+    3. Upload your PNG image to this repository and enable GitHub Pages on it, you can follow the instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) and then [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 The result should be a live website like https://bitcoincash-example.github.io/website/logo.png where your image is hosted.

     4. If you can afford it, we recommend to buy a custom domain for your project like `bitcoincash.org`.
 Use any domain seller like [Google Domains](https://domains.google/) or [GoDaddy](https://www.godaddy.com/).
 Then, connect your custom domain to the repository in the previous step, you can follow the instructions [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).